ipfs/camp/DEEP_DIVES/44-ipfs-metrics-and-usage-statistics.md

     - What is the average lifetime of a file on IPFS?
   - What statistics become meaningless or impossible to measure in the context of IPFS?
     - What is the download count of a file?

-## Goal
-If we are able to solve the above problems we will be able to learn a few things:
-  - How are applications making use of IPFS features?
-    - This enables the IPFS development team to better allocate their time and energy to features that help the applications that have built on top of IPFS.
-  - How are those applications themselves being used?
-  - To help enable certain distribution based use cases to florish on IPFS, they need to understand how their data is being distributed to measure their own impact, i.e. scientific research organisations, binary and library package managers.
-## Requirements to consider
+## Considerations
-- Telemetry collection MUST allow for opting out, ideal though, it should be opt-in
+- Telemetry collection MUST allow for opting out, ideally though, it should be opt-in
-- Metrics should be meaningful, or at least proxy for something meaningful, and if all else fails, it should be understood where certain metrics fall short in conveying meaning[^1]
+- Metrics should be meaningful, or at least a proxy for something meaningful, and if all else fails, it should be understood where certain metrics fall short in conveying meaning[^1]
 - Increased traffic on the IPFS network, a certain amount is acceptable but there is a limit

 ## Where to learn about it
 - https://github.com/ipfs/package-managers/issues/6
 - https://github.com/ipfs/notes/issues/107